Proton Therapy for Liver Metastases

 The trial requires that any chemotherapy or targeted therapy be stopped at least 2 weeks before starting radiation and not resumed until at least 14 days after completing the proton therapy.
 Other medications are not specifically mentioned, so it's best to discuss with the trial team.

-Is proton therapy safe for treating liver metastases?
+What prior data suggests that proton therapy is safe for treating liver metastases?

 Gary Yang, MD